Disney's Animal Kingdom

 Do you know where the lions from Kilimanjaro Safari come from?
 You'll be surprised.
 Check out Dad's Walt Disney World secrets page to see some of the most interesting facts about the parks and more.

 Disney World makes Christmas time special.
-Even at Animal Kingdom there are lots of special touches that celebrate the holidays.
-One of the most imitative is Mickey's Jammin Jungle Parade.
-It takes the afternoon parade and turns it into a African celebration of Christmas.
+Even at Animal Kingdom there are lots of special touches that celebrate the holidays with really unique decorations.

 Behind the Scenes

 If you want a VIP guided behind the scenes tour of the Animal Kingdom, check out the Wild African Trek.
 It's a hiking tour through the Pangani Forest overlooking the Safari ride and the Savannah complete with foot bridges and riverbeds full of hungry crocodiles (keep a look out for Captain Hook).
 This 3 hour adventure is offered daily at 1-407-WDW-TOUR.